mlava/workspaces/README.md

 Create workspaces that you can automatically open with the click of a button.

+**New:**
+From version 6, changes to workspace definitions are dynamically updated and you no longer need to reload the extension to make them work.
+This also applies to keyboard shortcut definitions which have previously been tricky to get working.

 Define the open|close state of both sidebars, the main window content and the list of pages/blocks to open in the right sidebar if desired.

 Create as many workspaces as you like.
 If you have only one, a button will appear on the Roam Research topbar that will open the workspace.
 If you have more than one, the button will turn into a dropdown select menu that opens the workspace when you change it.